bucs110a0spring22/ch-10-lab-liatcohen1019/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ this is a program for a game where the enemy moves randomly in order to kill the hero.
 #### Unique Feature
- < Describe the unique feature you added >
+I changed the picture of the enemy to a picture of voldemort.
 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 2

-Grace days remaining: < # >/5
+Grace days remaining: 2/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+I tried to make my feature being the screen 'exploding' after the hero is killed but was unable to suscessfully incorperate that into the code.
+That is why it is late because I kept on trying to get it to work.

 ## REFERENCES:
- < List any outside resources used >
+google for the images
 ## MISCELLANEOUS COMMENTS:
  < Anything you would like the grader to know >